coldnight/docker-ipsec-vpn-ssl/README.md

     openssl rsa -in /path/to/privkey.pem -out /path/to/privkey.key
     ```

-- Cert file with chain and encoded in PEM format.(`fullchain.pem`)
+2. Cert file with chain and encoded in PEM format.(`fullchain.pem`)
-- XAuth secret file:
+3. Auth secret file:

     An example